Fire in Indian hospital COVID-19 ward kills 11 patients

-NEW DELHI (AP) — Eleven patients died Saturday after a fire broke out in a hospital’s COVID-19 ward in the western Indian state of Maharashtra, police said.
+NEW DELHI — Eleven patients died Saturday after a fire broke out in a hospital’s COVID-19 ward in the western Indian state of Maharashtra, police said.

 There were 17 patients in the ward in the city of Ahmednagar where the fire started, said police Inspector Jyoti Karkade.
 The remaining six patients are in stable condition, she added.